silvercart/customhtmlform/docs/en/1-How-to-implement-a-CustomHtmlForm.md

 ## Custom Form Field Requirements
 - - -

-In the example above I didn't mention some features to keep it simple.
-Some form may require a more profound input validation.
-You even might want to change the markup of a field type.
+The example above intentionally left out some advanced features to keep it short and simple.
+But some forms may require a more profound input validation and you even might want to change the markup of a field type.
+You can use callbacks to adapt the form to your needs.

 ## Callbacks

 Callbacks augment the input validation by an interference with the database.
 The user input is not only checked against some character combination rules but also by comparing the input with existing data.
 A registration form is a good example.
-If email addresses should be unique inside your database you must check an email address input against all existing email addresses.
+If email addresses should be unique inside your database, you must check any email address input against all existing email addresses.

-At checkRequirements a function “doesEmailExistAlready” is defined as a callback.
+Within checkRequirements a function “doesEmailExistAlready” is defined as a callback.
 A callback must return a boolean value plus an error message.

 	:::php
 	<?php